yuakagi/Watcher/docs/source/tutorial.rst

    The model learns from all training data without weighting.
 Such training may be suboptimal because medical practices shift over time.
    Therefore, this package allows fine-tuning the model using only the latest data.

-   Fine-tune the model using :meth:watcher.training.train_watcher.
+   Fine-tune the model using :meth:`watcher.training.train_watcher`.

 8. [OPTIONAL] Simulator demo with GUI
 -------------------------------------